 Unfamiliar with celery root?
 It’s “an aggressive-looking vegetable with a surprisingly gentle flavor,” to borrow the words of the author of this recipe, and we couldn’t agree more.
-Celery root is most commonly roasted or puréed or tossed into soups, although because we think conventional can be overrated, here it’s blitzed in a food processor until it’s tiny pieces that could be mistaken for couscous.
+Celery root is most commonly roasted or puréed or tossed into soups, but because we think conventional can be overrated, here it’s blitzed in a food processor until it’s tiny pieces that could be mistaken for couscous.
 Then it’s simply tossed with clementines, pumpkin seeds, and parsley.
 What results is surprising, sassy, and, we dare say, even sophisticated.
 See for yourself.–Renee Schettler Rossi

-Celery Root Salad with Clementines Recipe
+Celery Root Salad with Clementines